GRADUATE EDUCATION PROGRAMS

 GRADUATE EDUCATION GOVERNANCE

-The Dean of the School of Education and the School of Education Leadership Team are responsible, within the School of Education, for all policies related to the Graduate Education Program including admission, graduation, academic policies, and appeals.
+The Dean of the School of Education and the School of Education Administrative Council are responsible, within the School of Education, for all policies related to the Graduate Education Program including admission, graduation, academic policies, and appeals.
 The Academic Dean and Registrar serve as policy and curricular consultants for institutional graduate issues.
-The School of Education is responsible for education licensure.
+The School of Education is responsible recommending candidates for education licensure.